qoherent/ria-hub-docs/docs/content/Usage/code-owners.md

 # Code Owners

-Gitea maintains code owner files.
+RIA Hub maintains code owner files.
 It looks for it in the following locations in this order:

 - `./CODEOWNERS`
 - `./docs/CODEOWNERS`
-- `./.gitea/CODEOWNERS`
+- `./.riahub/CODEOWNERS`

 And stops at the first found file.